leeparkuky/pads-coding-assistant/README.md

 <br><br>

-## Step 2.
-Clone the git repository and install packages
+## Step 2-1.
+CLI Users : Clone the git repository and install packages
 * To clone the repository and install packages, open the terminal or PowerShell for both Mac/Linux and Windows users.
 * Note: For Windows users, it is strongly recommended to use the WSL.
 * Run the following command in the terminal: